Clay Bottom Farm Internship Program

 Our internship program is designed to give interns a fun, hands-on learning experience in all aspects of organic food production.
 Your tasks could include: planting, ground preparation, compost management, weeding, harvesting, marketing or washing vegetables.
 There are lots of Amish-related tourist attractions in our area (we are surrounded by small Amish farms) and we are within 3 hours of Chicago, Detroit, Ann Arbor, South Bend and Kalamazoo.

-We do not provide housing at this time, though we do offer a $50/week housing stipend.
+It is a volunteer-based, educational internship, though we do offer a $50/week housing stipend if you’d like to rent in town and commute to the farm (seven miles from Goshen).
+Or, you can stay in our on-farm apartment at no cost.
+Either way, we provide you with plenty of fresh, organic vegetables.
 Our focus is on training so that interns leave with skills to start their own farms or to work successfully on other farms.

 Farm work days are Monday afternoons from 2-5 pm and Tues-Fri, 8am – 5pm, with a one-hour lunch.
 In addition, we also ask interns to help us out at our Tuesday afternoon farmers market and at 2 Saturday farmers markets per month.